bahmutov/cypress-v15-test/README.md

-# todo-ai-example
+# cypress-v15-test

-> Examples of web development and testing using AI tools
+> Trying the new experimental studio in Cypress v15 release